Catholic Schools

 The mission of Catholic schools is not just to provide a high standard of academic learning for our students but also to help develop a Christ-centered faith relationship with Jesus Christ.
 Pastoral care reflects the sacredness of each individual, when individuals are encouraged to know, love and respect themselves as children of God and when a culture of excellence is fastened in the heart of the Gospel.
 The Catholic Schools Office supports the work of school principals and staff, parents and parish priests in providing quality Catholic education to students from Early Childhood to Year 13 living in the Diocese of Auckland.

 In the Auckland Diocese 23,500 young people are enrolled in our 42 primary schools and 15 secondary colleges.
 Catholic Schools in New Zealand have a maximum roll which is established by the Proprietor and agreed to with Government regarding the number of students a school may legally enrol.
 This number can be changed by application.
 Of this maximum roll a Catholic school may legally enrol up to 5% non-preference or non-Catholic students, provided that all preference applicants are accepted prior to any non-preference enrolments being accepted.
-This is agreed to in our partnership with government in the Education Act, 1989.
+This is agreed to in our partnership with government in the Education and Training Act 2020.
 Some schools have legally applied to increase their non-preference roll to 10% of their maximum roll.
 However a school does not need to enrol any non-preference students if space does not allow.

-There are currently 8 Catholic Early Childhood Centers in the Auckland Diocese.
+There are currently 6 Catholic Early Childhood Centers in the Auckland Diocese.
 All of the Catholic Early Childhood Centers are located within the Auckland Region of New Zealand.
 These Catholic Early Childhood centers have a Catholic based early childhood education based program, as well as following state guidelines for Catholic Early Childhood Education.

 Clover Park